tomgonzo/aws-modernization-with-snyk-and-eks/content/50-module2-gain-visibility-with-snyk/55-review-bitbucket-output.md

 ![Pipeline Overview](/images/workshop-bb-pipeline-report-2.png)

 This is one of several ways to see the details.
 In later sections, we'll show how your team may use the same information in other places for their daily workflow.

-## Next steps
-In the next section, we'll enable some integrations directly within Snyk.